 One of the coolest features of this powerful winch, though, is the wireless digital remote.
 It can be charged through an ordinary USB cable and makes using the winch a whole lot easier, not to mention safer – you don’t need to be standing anywhere near the vehicle during the recovery.
 The remote will also tell you the motor temperature, so you know when the winch is at risk of overheating.

 If you have a heavy vehicle that you take on muddy or dangerous routes, we highly recommend the Zeon Platinum winch.
 It is the best in strength, safety, and durability.

-#5 Smittybilt 98510 X2O Waterproof Synthetic Rope Winch (Our Top Recommended)
+5. Smittybilt 98510 X2O Waterproof Synthetic Rope Winch (Best Winch for the Money)